saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 Let's go the other way around and verify the routing information advertised by `ios_xr_1`, check what is received on `vmx5` and then finish up tracing the forwarding path from `vmx5` to `ios_xr_1`.

-So first, we check the route advertiesment from `ios_xr_1` by issuing the following command:
+So first, we check the route advertisement from `ios_xr_1` by issuing the following command:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show bgp vpnv4 unicast vrf cust-1 advertised neighbor 10.0.0.15